Posts

 Image

 Q: Hi my name's Lucas.
 I'm trying to lose some weight for ROTC and also want to start getting ready for (hopefully) becoming an MP.
 Could you give me some tips for beginning fat loss resistance training?
 Thanks a lot.
 My Answer: Strength training for fat loss is very different from strength training for muscle gain.
 For muscle gain, you do straight sets in an attempt to flush a select set of muscles with blood and create lactic acid build up.
 This localized build up releases a number of hormones which grow muscle.
 In other words, to build a particular set of muscles you have to keep the stress on it for an extended period of time.
 For fat loss, it's completely different.
-Your entire musculature has to stressed.
+Your entire musculature has to be stressed.
 You avoid localized stress (straight sets) and attempt to stress your musculature globally.
 Instead of straight sets and seeking the pump in a particular muscle group, you should avoid the pump and work the entire body.
-This is why circuit traini
+This is why circuit tra

 Strength and Flexibility